Your Guide to the Best Tahquamenon Falls Camping Options + Winter Camping Tips

 Known for its peaceful atmosphere and family-friendly amenities, this campground is perfect for all styles of Tahquamenon Falls camping.
 There are tent sites and full hookup sites for RVs, and you can choose locations within the campground that suit your personal preferences.
 From shady spots to sun-drenched locations, there’s something for everyone at the Newberry Campground.

-In addition to having meticulously-maintained campsites, this campground has a variety of amenities to enjoy — a heated outdoor pool, arcade games, horseshoe rings, a basketball court, a playground, and more.
+In addition to having meticulously-maintained campsites, this campground has a variety of amenities, including a heated outdoor pool, arcade games, horseshoe rings, a basketball court, and a playground.

 The restrooms, showers, laundry facilities, and dump station are all open 24 hours per day, so you’ll feel comfortable and at home throughout your stay.